 Watson Assistant is available in both the public and private cloud.

-Private Cloud: Watson Assistant is also available through IBM Private Cloud, on premises or managed, with IBM Cloud Pak for Data and the Watson Assistant add-on.
+Private Cloud: Watson Assistant is also available through IBM Private Cloud, on premises or managed, with IBM Cloud Pak for Data.

 There are several SDKs available that support the various AI services.
 They are not limited to the following list.